devhuset-oss/ratelimit/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**

 - Node.js version:
--   Redis version:
+- Valkey version:
 - Package version:
 - OS:

 **Additional context**
 Add any other context about the problem here.